What is the Center for Public Integrity? What does it do?

 How is the Center for Public Integrity funded?

 The Center for Public Integrity is supported by foundations and individuals.
-It does not accept contributions from governments or anonymous donors.
+It does not accept contributions from governments.

 If I make a donation to the Center, how much goes to fund investigative projects?